Omega−3 fatty acid: Fish oil

 Marine and freshwater fish oil vary in content of arachidonic acid, EPA and DHA.
 They also differ in their effects on organ lipids.

-Not all forms of fish oil may be equally digestible.
+Not all forms of fish oil supplements may be equally digestible.
 Of four studies that compare bioavailability of the glyceryl ester form of fish oil vs. the ethyl ester form, two have concluded the natural glyceryl ester form is better, and the other two studies did not find a significant difference.
 No studies have shown the ethyl ester form to be superior, although it is cheaper to manufacture.